 What do people think when you bring up North Carolina?
 Here are 10 of the top things the Old North State is known for — ranked by how ingrained they are in the nation’s perception of North Carolina.

-[Ready to keep up with North Carolina news?
-Subscribe to the free Longleaf Politics weekly newsletter.]
+Ready to keep up with N.C. political news?
+Subscribe to the Longleaf Politics newsletter.

 1) The mountains and the beach

 North Carolina is a popular tourist destination for people living in states all up and down the East Coast.
 Floridians are particularly drawn to the mountains, and the Great Smoky Mountains National Park is the nation’s most frequently visited.
 The Blue Ridge Parkway draws leaf-peepers the world over and the Biltmore Estate is the largest residence in the United States.

 Then there’s the beach, particularly our Outer Banks.
 Most people will remember the factoid about the Wright Brothers and Kitty Hawk, and families from Virginia northward all travel here on vacation.

 The public university system is a popular draw for students from the Northeast, who pay a similar rate out-of-state as they would closer to home.
 UNC-Chapel Hill is often considered a “public Ivy” and is the first public university in the United States.
 Duke has a pipeline to Wall Street and ranks high in just about every measure you can find.